 1. Engberg, S. 1999 'An interview with Ed Ruscha', 'Art on paper', vol 4, no 2 Nov- Dec, p 67

 © Art Gallery of New South Wales Photography Collection Handbook, 2007

-Judy Annear, American beauty: from Muybridge to Goldin, Domain, 2003. no catalogue numbers
+Judy Annear, American beauty: from Muybridge to Goldin, Sydney, 2003. no catalogue numbers

-Gregory Burke (Editor), Hanna Scott (Editor), Drive: power>progress>desire, New Zealand, 2000, 51 (illus.), 54. no catalogue numbers
+Gregory Burke and Hanna Scott (Editors), Drive: power>progress>desire, 'Everywhere and nowhere', pg.48-59, New Zealand, 2000, 51 (illus.), 54. no catalogue numbers

 Bronwyn Clark-Coolee, Photography: Art Gallery of New South Wales Collection, 'Not 'simply' anything', pg.266-287, Sydney, 2007, 271-2, 281.

 Julianna Engberg, Downtown: Ruscha, Rooney, Arkley, 'Downtown: Ruscha, Rooney, Arkley', pg.
 10-20, Bulleen, 1995, 10-20, 14 (illus.).